DSchau/blog/content/blog/2019-01-04-seo-and-gatsby/index.md

 and you'll have the `SEO` component available to maximize your SEO and social sharing capabilities.
 Check it out!

-## Additional Resources
+## Further Learning

 This article is merely a shallow dive into the depths of SEO optimization--consider it a primer for further learning.
-To begin to learn more, check out the following resources:
+To learn more, check out the following resources:

 - Facebook uses the [Open Graph][og] tag format
 - Twitter uses `twitter:` keywords.
 See [Twitter Cards][twitter-cards] for more info